Physics-informed machine learning for combustion: A review: PIML for combustion reacting flows

-In addition to mean and filtered turbulence, PINNs can also be applied to direct turbulence, directly integrating the original reacting flow equations, i.e., Equations \eqref{eq: mass} to \eqref{eq: T}.
+The most straightforward way to apply PINNs to turbulent combustion is directly integrating the original reacting flow equations, i.e., Equations \eqref{eq: mass} to \eqref{eq: T}, without any turbulence models or turbulent combustion models.
 Liu \textit{et al.} \cite{Liu202312_recons-turb} used PINNs to reconstruct the fields of 3D turbulent flames based on sparse, noisy data sampled from high-fidelity DNS data.
 Three cases were tested: freely-propagating planar premixed flames with low and high levels of turbulence, and slot-jet flames with a jet Reynolds number of 850.
 For the physical models, temperature-dependent properties, constant Prandtl number, and unity Lewis number were considered.
 A two-step mechanism of CH$_4$ was adopted, which consisted of six species and two reactions.
 Three PINN sub-models were employed to learn momentum, species, and temperature equations, respectively, and the species conservation was also considered in the losses (Equation \eqref{eq: species_conservation}).
 Self-adaptive linear layers were utilized and a warmup pretraining was conducted to facilitate model convergence.
-It is shown that the model can accurately reconstruct the fields and get satisfactory results of flow modes, vortical structures, and PDFs of variables and flame curvature, and the results were more accurate than the linear interpolation method, as shown in Figure \ref{fig: recons-turb}.
+It is shown that the model can accurately reconstruct the fields and get satisfactory results of flow modes, vortical structures, and PDFs of variables and flame curvature, and the results were more accurate than the linear interpolation method, as shown in Figure \ref{fig: flow_turbulent}(a).
 Subsequently, Liu \textit{et al.} \cite{Liu202509_3Dfrom2D} applied NNs to 3D reconstruction of temperature and velocity from 2D measurements of turbulent flames.
 First, the 3D temperature field were reconstructed from 2D data using data-driven models: two vector-quantized VAEs first learned the latent spaces of 2D and 3D temperature fields separately, and then a DM parameterized by an unconstrained transformer learned the 2D to 3D translation using the learned vector-quantized space.
 After that, a wavenumber-based PINN (WN-PINN) was proposed to reconstruct the 3D velocity fields based on the 2D velocity and reconstructed 3D temperature data, where momentum equation was used as the physical constraint.
 To address the multiscale issue, the velocity field was decomposed into low and high wavenumber components and learned by two separate NNs.
 Two cases were tested: freely propagating planar premixed flames with three operating conditions, and a swirling premixed flame.
 Results showed excellent reconstruction for both temperature and velocity.
 More importantly, the results showed that for unseen cases, both pre-trained models and models trained on these new cases from scratch are not as accurate as the fine-tuned pre-trained models, demonstrating the effectiveness and efficiency of transfer learning.